marcoshernanz/MiniLift/README.md

 - Chart tooltip when going back
 - Only render visible parts of the chart

-- SimpleChart reaching the end
+- Chart reaching the end
 - SimpleChart 1 point

 - Export and import app data.